Priya-Kumari-108/Priya-Kumari-108/README.md

 - 👋 Hi, I’m @Priya-Kumari-108
-- 👀 I’m interested in App Devlopment
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Android Studio
+- 🌱 I’m currently learning Rest API using Flask and MongoDB
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for internship
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+-

 <!---
 Priya-Kumari-108/Priya-Kumari-108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.